font-bakers/knead/docs/quickstart.md

 It is a directory that contains a subdirectory (called `ttf`) containing the `.ttf` files._

+It is recommended that users organize their data similarly: that is, each directory contains only subdirectories with the same data in various different data formats.
+In this way, each directory can be semantically associated with a single data set, irrespective of its data format.

 As `knead` does each conversion, a new subdirectory will be made in `data/`, each with the corresponding file extension.Ultimately, after `.ttf` files are completely converted and sampled to `.npy` files, the `data/` directory will